Pikmin

 is a real-time strategy and puzzle video game series created by Shigeru Miyamoto, and developed and published by Nintendo.
-The games focus on directing a horde of plant-like creatures called Pikmin to collect items by destroying obstacles, avoiding hazards, and fighting fauna that are hazardous to both the player character and the Pikmin.
+The games focus on directing a legion of plant-like creatures called Pikmin to collect items by destroying the area around them, avoiding hazards, and fighting fauna that are hazardous to both the player character and the Pikmin.

-The Pikmin series features four main entries as well as two spin-offs.
+The Pikmin series features four main entries and two spin-offs.
 The first two, Pikmin (2001) and Pikmin 2 (2004), were made and released for the GameCube and later ported to the Wii as New Play Control! titles in 2008 and 2009.
 Pikmin 2 was re-released in the Nintendo Selects series in 2012.
 Both titles were remastered for the Nintendo Switch in 2023 as Pikmin 1+2.
 A third installment, Pikmin 3, was released for the Wii U in 2013.
 An enhanced port of Pikmin 3 for the Nintendo Switch, Pikmin 3 Deluxe, was released in 2020.
 The series' first handheld game, Hey!
 Pikmin, was released for the Nintendo 3DS in 2017.
 Pikmin 4 was released for the Nintendo Switch in 2023.
 Pikmin Bloom, the series' mobile spin-off, was released for iOS and Android in 2021.
 Pikmin Finder, an augmented reality browser-based mobile game, was released in 2023.